Geothermal Energy Factsheet

 Funding Opportunities

-- A federal tax credit for homeowners from the IRA can cover up to 30% of qualifying GHSP system costs (depending on construction date) from 2006 through 2034.30
+- The IRA provides federal tax credits covering up to 30% of qualifying residential GSHP system costs (depending on construction date) from 2006 through 2034.30,36

 - Renewable Portfolio Standards (RPS) require electricity providers to obtain a minimum fraction of energy from renewable resources.28